edelstone/actionverb.com/job-ads/header-2.md

 and we want to maximize the chance that the people we draft have the highest possible chance of producing results for the team.

-So just like getting a job in the NFL, getting a job at Action Verb starts with your stats.
+To further the sports analogy, getting a job at Action Verb starts with your stats.

 When we need to fill a role, we look for people with a track record of success filling a similar role.

+When we need to fill a role, we look for people with a track record of success filling a similar role.
 We do not hire interns, junior staff, or anyone with less than 3 years of experience directly related to the role.

-As a result, at Action Verb, all your co-workers will be major-league players, and you will relate to everyone here as a peer.
+As a result, all your co-workers will be major-league players, and you will relate to everyone here as a peer.